fabric8io/ipaas-quickstarts/quickstart/karaf/cxf-rest/README.md

 ### Running the example in fabric8

-It is assumed a running Kubernetes platform is already running.
-If not you can find details how to [get started](http://fabric8.io/guide/getStarted/index.html).
+It is assumed that OpenShift platform is already running.
+If not you can find details how to [Install OpenShift at your site](https://docs.openshift.com/enterprise/3.1/install_config/install/index.html).

 The example can be built and deployed using a single goal:

-    mvn -Pf8-local-deploy
+    mvn -Pf8-deploy

-When the example runs in fabric8, you can use the OpenShift client tool to inspect the status
+When the example runs in OpenShift, you can use the OpenShift client tool to inspect the status

 To list all the running pods: